 Engaged learners need quick access to information and flexibility to chart their own desired learning path to find it.
 Unfortunately, most LMSs just aren’t equipped to provide rapid recall for long-term retention.

-At EI Design, we created EI Design Learning Exchange to promote the culture of self-directed learning in the organization.
+At EI, we created EI Learning Exchange to promote the culture of self-directed learning in the organization.
 We have used personalized, curated learning paths to promote a culture on “ongoing learning” with great success.

 Key highlights of what we did that has helped us gain more engaged employees who are aligned to this drive are listed below: